 QQI policy is developed through a consultative process.
 Details of QQI's consultation framework and policy development processes are available on www.qqi.ie.
 QQI policy is adopted by the Board and implemented by the executive accordingly.

 Act as amended Revised Acts (lawreform.ie)

-2 [Reference to Policy on Authorisation to Use the International Education Mark when published]
+Policy on Authorisation to Use the International Education Mark